Dharwad: Demographics

 The population of the twin cities as per provisional figures of Census 2011 is 943,857 and is urban.
 Hubli-Dharwad's population increased 22.99% between 1981 and 1991, from 527,108 to 648,298, and by 21.2% between 1991 and 2001.
 The Hubli-Dharwad municipality covers 213 km2.

 Culture

 Dharwad has earned the reputation of being called as 'Cultural Capital of Karnataka'.
-Dharwad Region's Cultural Life blossomed with some of the finest Poets, Writers, and Thinkers at the beginning 20th century.
+Dharwad Region's Cultural Life blossomed with some of the finest musicians, poets, writers, and thinkers at the beginning 20th century.
 Hindustani Classical Music is a genre that inspires a possessive devotion among people from the region.
-Dharwad city is known for karnatic music, art, culture, musicians, poets, writers and cuisine.
+Dharwad city is known for Karnatic music, art, culture, musicians, poets, writers and cuisine.